 Reducing Your Expenses

+GIVE IT UP.
 Eliminate unnecessary expenses to free up cash for more important things.
 Expenses that fall on the bottom of your priority list make good targets.
-Review your bills for extras you can live without, such as premium cable channels, additional outlets, and long distance phone calls.
+Review your bills for extras you can live without, such as premium cable channels, subscription services, and unlimited data plans.
 If you have a cell phone and a home phone, give one up.
 These sacrifices may not be permanent, but for now they are necessary.

+ECONOMIZE.
 Change the setting on your thermostat to use less heat and air conditioning.
 Turn lights off when you leave a room.
 Plan meals and the use of left-over food to avoid waste.
+Use the store brand instead of name brand items when you shop.
 Take over simple tasks that you paid others to do for you, like changing the oil in your car, mowing the grass, or cleaning the house.

 One of the most stressful parts of dealing with a loss of income is dealing with phone calls from anxious creditors.
 It is important that you have a plan based on your spending priorities.
 Once you have a plan, dealing with creditors becomes a lot easier.

 If you are unable to make at least the minimum payment on your debts, your credit report will suffer and your credit score will go down.
 During this difficult time, protecting your credit may be a low priority, but it is important to understand the implications so that you make choices with your eyes open.
 Try to make at least the minimum payment within 30 days of the due date to minimize the damage to your credit report and credit score.
 After 30 days, your late payment will show up on your credit report.

 When you rank your financial obligations, it is natural to place your credit cards and other debts high on the list.
 However, when you do not have enough money to make ends meet, you need to evaluate your debts a little differently.
 Think about your debt the way the courts would if you filed for bankruptcy.